-There is a file named Makefile.in in each directory of a BSP.
-RTEMS uses the GNU autoconf automatic configuration package.
-This tool specializes the Makefile.in files at the time that RTEMS is configured for a specific development host and target.
+There is a file named Makefile.am in each directory of a BSP.
+This file is used by automake to produce the file named Makefile.in which is also found in each directory of a BSP.
+The configure process specializes the Makefile.in files at the time that RTEMS is configured for a specific development host and target.
 Makefiles are automatically generated from the Makefile.in files.
-It is necessary for the BSP developer to provide these files.
-Most of the time, it is possible to copy the Makefile.in from another similar directory and edit it.
+It is necessary for the BSP developer to provide the Makefile.am files and generate the Makefile.in files.
+Most of the time, it is possible to copy the Makefile.am from another similar directory and edit it.

-The Makefile files generated are processed when building RTEMS for a given BSP.
+The Makefile files generated are processed when configuring and building RTEMS for a given BSP.

-The BSP developer is responsible for generating Makefile.in files which properly build all the files associated with their BSP.
+The BSP developer is responsible for generating Makefile.am files which properly build all the files associated with their BSP.
 There are generally three types of Makefiles in a BSP source tree: